23 Reasons Why You Should Invest in Stocks

 11. POTENTIAL TAX SHELTERS WITHOUT BREAKING THE LAW

-Yes, you can open an IRA and either be able to write it off on your income tax (with a Traditional IRA) or open a Roth IRA and eventually take the money out tax-free.
-Yes, you heard that right, tax-free.
+You can open an IRA and write it off on your income tax (with a Traditional IRA), or open a Roth IRA and eventually take the money out tax-free.
+Yes, you heard that right: tax-free.
 So, if you invest $5,500 (the current annual limit) in an IRA each year while you're young, you stand to have over a million bucks by the time you hit 65.

-12. YOU WANT TO BE SAY, "HEY LOOK, MY STOCK WENT UP TODAY!"
+12. YOU WANT TO BE ABLE TO SAY, "HEY, MY STOCK WENT UP TODAY!"

 |Morgan Stanley ticker, Times Square © huangjiahui (CC BY-SA 2.0) via Flickr|

-Even if you say your stock went down, you will still look cool to your friends if you can just look at the abbreviation on the ticker and say, "Hey, there's one of my stocks!"
-But don't sell the stock just because it went down — it's important to remain patient in the market.
+Even if your stock goes down, you'll look cool just knowing the abbreviation on the ticker and saying, "Hey, there's one of my stocks!"
+But remember, don't sell the stock just because it went down - it's important to remain patient in the market.
 There will always be highs and lows.

 13. YOU SAW THE WOLF OF WALL STREET

-Chances are you’re not better looking.
-And neither are we.
-But if you're as smart as you think you are, you'd know that DiCaprio wasn't the actual “Wolf of Wall Street.”
-Jordan Belfort was, and he's the one who let his penny stock success go to his head and ruin his life.
-If you were paying attention between bites of popcorn and Junior Mints, you'd also know that pink sheets (or over-the-counter stock) are extremely volatile, but you can make money if you do your research and don't buy a Ferrari and a mansion the second you make a buck.
+The real "Wolf of Wall Street", Jordan Belfort, was extremely smart, but he let his penny stock success go to his head.
+If you were paying attention between bites of popcorn and Junior Mints, you'd know that these pink sheets (or over-the-counter stocks) are extremely volatile.
+However, you can make money if you do your research and don't buy a Ferrari and a mansion the second you make a buck.

 14. WARREN BUFFET GOT RICH ON THE STOCK MARKET

-Because he made wise choices, not because he's a risk-taker.
-The Wall Street Journal offers five investing tips from Mr. Buffett that might eventually allow you, too, a brief stint on Floyd Mayweather's "The Money Team."
+He wasn't a huge risk taker, but he made wise choices.
+CNBC offers five investing tips from Mr. Buffett that might eventually allow you, too, a brief stint on Floyd Mayweather's "The Money Team."

 |401K © Tax Credits (CC BY 2.0) via Flickr|

-Yet you insist it's a great company?
 You might be getting free snacks and a parking space with your name on it, but nothing beats a matching 401(k) plan.
-Hopefully this company is paying you well enough that you can invest in your own retirement plan and put your money in some stocks and an IRA.
+Hopefully this company is paying you well enough for you to invest in your own retirement plan and put your money in some stocks and an IRA.